Trictrac: Gaming material

-The board also bears the name of "trictrac".
+The board also bears the name of trictrac.
 The French word table was originally used to designate a man in the game.
 The name dame became commonplace during the 17th century but that of table remained in several expressions in the game.

+It is to be noted that for certain alternative betting systems for trictrac (known, indiscriminately, as trictrac à écrire), the use of both pavilion and necktie is mandated; for standard twelve-hole trictrac, one or the other will do.
+It is also suggested in a number of the treatises that money (coins) is acceptable for the jetons and necktie.

 Rules

 Preparation

 The allocation of the men and seating may be by mutual agreement or drawing lots.
 Once those are decided, the players place their men in three or four piles on their talon on their own side of the board.
 The player whose talon is to the right moves the men clockwise; the other player moves them anticlockwise.
 Each player places a peg (fichet) in the hole in the end rail nearest the talon.
 The flag (pavillon) goes in the hole in the middle, between the two pegs.
 The three holes in the opposite end rail are not used.
 The three jetons are lined up against the end rail between the two talons.